The many ways to deal with overflowing text

 Break anywhere

-If you don't care about preserving word boundaries, and you just want your text to wrap, then look no further than using the css declaration word-break: break-all.
+If you don’t care about preserving word boundaries, and you just want your text to wrap, use the word-break: break-all property.
 This trades off readability for more compact text.

 Force break at certain places with hyphens

-Using ‐, the hard hyphen character entity, we can manually break up long words with hyphens (-) and use the default breaking algorithm without any css.
+Using ‐ (the hard hyphen character entity, U+2010), we can manually break up long words with hyphens that allow line breaks.
+This differs from the regular hyphen-minus character (-, U+002D) which typically doesn’t create break opportunities.
+This works with the default breaking algorithm without any CSS.

 The longest word in the english dictionary is "Pneumono‐ultra‐microscopic‐silico‐volcano‐coniosis"